Overview: More Info

-Ever-increasing federal health care spending, including major new health insurance subsidies (“Obamacare”), plus massive tax cuts every 15 years to increase working- and middle-class disposable income, have been essential for keeping this Titanic afloat.
+Ever-increasing federal health care spending, including major recent health insurance subsidies (“Obamacare”) —plus massive tax cuts every 15 or so years to increase working- and middle-class families’ vanishing disposable income, to help them pay for higher health care costs—have been essential for keeping this Titanic afloat.
 But they also hide the pain, and have helped our political system and society avoid dealing with the issue.

 However, the number of musical chairs on the deck has fallen too low.
 How do we keep from sinking?

 As part of our core mission, vision and values, our approaches will continue to be: accountable, performance-based, highly-effective, affordable-for-all, super-scalable, move-the-needle-systemic, long-term, and sustainably self-funding—with a high, rapid, proven payback/ROI.

 We define “health” in a whole-child, whole-person context—including physical, social-emotional and mental health (and eventually financial, civic, creative, and other types of health in the broadest sense).
 None of these are being adequately developed and assessed at present in any state’s K-12 schools.